blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Salaafi Jihadism.md

 		- Calls for tolerance and gradualism in applying Islamic law
 		- De-emphasizes sectarianism
 		- Cooperates with a wide range of political and military factions
-		- Thinks IS is a neo-Kharijite deviation from salafism (remember, Salafism is just the belief that all should follow the Quran, people do it quietly, as Islamists, or as extremists, jihadists)
+		- Thinks IS is a neo-Kharijite deviation from Salaafism (remember, Salafism is just the belief that all should follow the Quran, people do it quietly, as Islamists, or as extremists, jihadists)
 - Boko Haram
 - al-Shabaab
 # Regional Resistance Groups